stevemeier/grabbag/followup/readme.md

 - **check_followup_daemon.sh**

   This Nagios-style plugin monitors pending reminders to alert you if there is a problem sending them.

+- **followup-daemon.service**

+  This is a service definition for systemd

 ### Supported reminder formats